 Setting the Scene

-In this tutorial you will learn how to use the accelerometer and how to send the data to the Arduino IoT cloud ready to be analysed.
-A metric is a piece of data which allows the user to analyse their performance.
+In this tutorial you will learn how to use the accelerometer and how to send the data to the Arduino IoT cloud ready to be analyzed.
+A metric is a piece of data which allows the user to analyze their performance.
 In this project, a range of metrics will be used that are taken from the data gathered using the accelerometer.

 Instructions